Not using a leash when surfing can be a highly debatable topic.

 When you surf leashless, you also have more control of your footwork as there is nothing holding you back.

-No-leash surfing won’t automatically give you great board control, but it could certainly help you to transition from a promising surfer into a pro.
+No-leash surfing won’t automatically give you great surfboard control, but it could certainly help you to get more in tune with your surfboard.

 How to Surf Without a Leash